Pangea Software: Other products

 In 1990, Xenocide was ported to the IBM PC by Manley & Associates without the involvement of Pangea Software.

 In 1993, Brian Greenstone programmed and co-designed Harley's Humongous Adventure for the Super Nintendo Entertainment System.

-In 2004, Brian Greenstone wrote The Ultimate Game Programming Guide, a book about programming a 3D game engine for Mac OS X.
+In 2004, Greenstone wrote The Ultimate Game Programming Guide, a book about programming a 3D game engine for Mac OS X.

 Since 2006, Pangea has also provided a panoramic photography service, allowing customers to have a 360˚ view of an area that can be navigated and interacted with via a cursor.